 When is The Masked Singer UK season 2 on ITV?
 Start time, contestants, judges and everything you need to know

-Everything you need to know about The Masked Singer UK season 2.
+Everything you need to know about The Masked Singer UK season 2 - let the guessing game continue!

-The most bizarre singing competition – The Masked Singer UK – made its return to our TV screens over the festive period, and viewers have been racking their brains trying to figure out who is behind the mask.

-Series two began airing on Boxing Day 2020 with 12 new The Masked Singer contestants dressed in bizarre costumes.
+Series two of The Masked Singer is well and truly underway, with the guesses just getting bigger and better since the show returned on Boxing Day.

+Coronation Street’s Kym Marsh recently addressed rumours she’s the show’s Harlequin, explaining: “I keep saying it’s not me and everyone says: ‘That’s what someone who is on the show would say.’
+But it really isn’t!”

+And singer Olly Murs revealed he hung up the phone on his pal Mark Wright after he asked if he was behind the costume of Robin.

-So far, we’ve already discovered the identity of two contestants.
+So far, we’ve already discovered the identity of three of The Masked Singer contestants.
 Alien was unmasked as Sophie Ellis-Bextor, while Mo Gilligan sussed out that Mel B was behind the costume of Seahorse.

-This weekend, the 10 remaining acts, including Blob, Grandfather Clock and more will return to the stage in a bid to impress the judges.
+And in Week Three, Martine McCutcheon was revealed to be the show’s Swan after a sing off with Sausage.

+Speaking to press including RadioTimes.com, Martine predicted who will win The Masked Singer as she revealed who she thinks is behind the mask.

+She said: “I think so far because they were on the same show as me and I heard them the most, I do think Sausage is phenomenal.
+I think she’s got one of those very obvious, brilliant, soulful voices which you just cannot deny.
+I think it’s Joss Stone and I think Sausage will win it!”

-With more clues and guesses swirling around, Mo, Jonathan Ross, Davina McCall, Rita Ora and all the viewers at home, of course, still have a lot of detective work to do.
+With nine contestants left to be unmasked, Mo, Jonathan Ross, Davina McCall, Rita Ora and the viewers at home (of course) still have a lot of guessing to do.

+This weekend will see Grandfather Clock, Bush Baby, Harlequin, Viking and Blob take to the stage for the second time as they share more clues, one truth and two lies to help with the guessing game.

 So, as the competition continues, here’s everything you need to know about The Masked Singer season two.